mozilla-services/docs/source/storage/apis-2.0.rst

     - **full**: any value.
 If provided then the response will be a list of full BSO objects rather than a list of ids.

-    - **index_above**: an integer.
-Only objects whose sortindex is higher than this value will be returned.

-    - **index_below**: an integer.
-Only objects whose sortindex is lower than this value will be returned.

     - **limit**: an integer.
 At most that many objects will be returned.
       If more than that many objects matched the query, an *X-Next-Offset* header will be returned.